uzh-dqbm-cmi/onconova/docs/src/guide/about.md

 - Aggregate and analyze data interactively through a modern web interface.
 - Facilitate cohort-building and outcome studies based on real-world data.
 - Support precision medicine initiatives by surfacing actionable insights from clinical practice data.
+- Enable FHIR-compliant interoperability with external healthcare systems and Electronic Health Records (EHRs).

 ## How It Works
 Onconova consists of two main components:

 - A Django-based API server that manages clinical data models, authentication, and API endpoints.
 - An Angular web client that provides interactive data entry, cohort selection, and data visualization tools.
+- A FHIR-compliant interoperability interface that enables standards-based data exchange with external healthcare systems.

 Both components are containerized using Docker and orchestrated via Docker Compose, making deployment flexible and reproducible across local and production environments.